softwaremill/diffx/README.md

 ## Customization

-If you'd like to implement custom matching logic for the given type, create an implicit `Diff` instance for that type, and make sure it's in scope when any any `Diff` instances depending on that type are created.
+If you'd like to implement custom matching logic for the given type, create an implicit `Diff` instance for that type, and make sure it's in scope when any `Diff` instances depending on that type are created.

 If there is already a typeclass for a particular type, but you would like to use another one, you wil have to override existing instance.
 Because of the "exporting" mechanism the top level typeclass is `Derived[Diff]` rather then `Diff` and that's the typeclass you need to override.